This course is open for all students that are enrolled in the Minor Ecology, Migration and Tolerance: Limits to Cooperation.

 Assessment and Weighing

-The grades for both parts of the assessment – Exam and Book Review – should be higher than 5.5 to pass the course.
-If the end grade is insufficient (lower than a 6.0), there is a possibility of retaking the exam or/and a reworked version of the book review (depending on which part failed).
-The deadline for resubmission is 10 working days after receiving the grade for the book review and feedback.
-In case of resubmission of the book review, the final grade for the book review will be lowered as a consequence of the longer process of completion.
+The grades for both parts of the assessment – Exam and Research Paper – should be higher than 5.5 to pass the course.
+If the end grade is insufficient (lower than a 6.0), there is a possibility of retaking the exam or/and a reworked version of the research paper (depending on which part failed).
+The deadline for resubmission is 10 working days after receiving the grade for the research paper and feedback.
+In case of resubmission of the research paper, the final grade for the research paper will be lowered as a consequence of the longer process of completion.

 Retaking a passing grade